Dark harps, stage fright, and Ryuichi Sakamoto: Introducing NICO HUZELLA

 Nico Huzella is a California-bred, New York based singer and composer emerging onto the music scene with haunting vocals and ethereal instrumentals.
 After seeing her play at Berlin’s China Club during the Gucci and 032c hosted dinner for the REFERENCE BERLIN festival last month, we couldn’t wait to speak to her – or see her in our denim.

 When did you start playing music?

-I started playing classical piano at 8.
-I studied on and off for 5 years and then moved into a more writing concentrated practice.
-I taught myself guitar at 12 and found a lot of freedom in that practice being feeling based as opposed to theory based.
+I started playing classical piano at eight.
+I studied on and off for five years and then moved into a more writing concentrated practice.
+I taught myself guitar at 12 and found a lot of freedom in that practice being feeling-based as opposed to theory-based.
 Singing always came naturally – I never studied it.

 Who were the first major artistic influences in your life?

 I was a huge classic/prog rock nerd.
 So my earliest influences must have been the Beatles, Pink Floyd, Zeppelin, King Crimson, Genesis, etc. I usually didn’t find the classical music I had to play all that interesting – which isn’t too unusual for a kid – but I remember being very obsessed with Chopin and Ryuichi Sakamoto!

 You’re from California – is that a big part of your work?
 The coastal aesthetic, the golden hour, the musical history there?

 Somewhat, though I probably would’ve ended up listening to the same music wherever I was.
 However, I imagine the time I spent in China as a kid played a huge part in the international influence in my music now.